2018 - YOUTH ENVIRONMENTAL AMBASSADORS PROGRAM

 - Personal expedition gear, clothing or associated items

-As a condition of participating in the Expedition Costa Rica 2017, all participants must hold a valid passport and that passport must be valid for at least 6 months after the expedition.
-Participants are also responsible for obtaining any travel visas needed to enter Costa Rica.
-It is the participants sole responsibility to determine whether they need a visa to enter Costa Rica and to obtain any needed visas.
-We encourage participants to contact the appropriate embassy/consular mission to determine what documents you require for travel to Costa Rica.
+As a condition of participating in the YEAP 2018, all participants must hold a valid passport and that passport must be valid for at least 6 months after the expedition.
+Participants are also responsible for obtaining any travel visas needed to enter Canada.
+It is the participants sole responsibility to determine whether they need a visa to enter Canada and to obtain any needed visas.
+We encourage participants to contact the appropriate embassy/consular mission to determine what documents you require for travel.

-Participants must arrange there own travel to and from San Jose, the gateway city for our expedition.
+Participants must arrange there own travel to and from Ottawa, Ontario, Canada, the gateway city for our expedition.
 Expedition leaders will arrange to pick participants up at the airport and ensure they arrive at the airport in time for their departure for their return trip home.
-Once participants arrive in Costa Rica, they will be with expedition leaders and the expedition participants the entire time, unless the participants has arranged their own personal travel in Costa Rica prior to or after the expedition.
+Once participants arrive in Ottawa, they will be with expedition leaders and the expedition participants the entire time, unless the participants has arranged their own personal travel in Canada prior to or after the expedition.
 Any travel outside of the formal expedition dates is the sole responsibility and liability of the participant.

 It is mandatory that all participants purchase personal travel medical insurance prior to the expedition.
 Proof of travel medical insurance is a requirement of final acceptance to the expedition.
 Coverage must include a minimum of $100,000 U.S. Coverage for trip cancellation, lost luggage etc is at the discretion of the participants.

 All participants must be capable of undertaking physical activities with a moderate level of difficulty.
 This includes hiking on uneven ground, easy to moderate walking for up to 3 hours, sitting calmly in a small boat.
-Be aware that Costa Rica is a tropical country and that some parts of it will be warm and humid, which may be different from the climate of your home community.
-Appropriate dress and drinking plenty of water are important while hiking in a warm and humid environment.
-Included in the acceptance package, participants will have a medical form and liability waiver to complete as a requirement of participation.
+You will have a medical form and liability waiver to complete as a requirement of participation.
 All personal information is kept confidential.

-As a participants of YEA Expedition Costa Rica 2017, it is expected that all participants will behave in a respectful way toward all participants, including Expedition Leaders and all staff associated with accommodation, travel and expedition activities.
+As a participants of YEAP 2018, it is expected that all participants will behave in a respectful way toward all participants, including Expedition Leaders and all staff associated with accommodation, travel and any aspect of expedition activities.
 Harsh and inappropriate language is not tolerated.
 Drugs (aside from personal medicines officially prescribed by a physician) and alcohol are not permitted on this expedition and there is a zero-tolerance policy.
 Violation of these policies could result in the participant being removed from the expedition and being sent home early at their own personal expense.
 Smoking during the expedition is very highly discouraged.
 Smoking is not permitting during expedition outings due to safety issues.
 Our expeditions operate under a philosophy of mutual respect and it is expected that all participants associated with the expedition will behave in a respectful manner at all times.
-Our goal is to provide an outstanding educational experience for participants.
+Our goal is to provide an outstanding educational experience for participants and to help them develop outstanding leadership skills.
 This requires everyone's cooperation and participation in the spirit of adventure, learning, and growing.